-The election of President Abdel Fattah al-Sisi in May 2014 has been a positive development for Egypt's infrastructure sector.
-President Sisi has indicated that infrastructure development is a top priority for his government which is materialising through a series of announcements, including plans to expand the Suez Canal and build 1mn houses.
+In Egypt, the election of President Abdel Fattah al-Sisi in May 2014 has been a positive development for Egypt's infrastructure sector.
+President Sisi has indicated that infrastructure development is a top priority for his government and this is beginning to materialise, with construction already beginning on an expansion to the Suez Canal.
 In addition, the government of President Sisi has improved perceived security and political stability and we expect support for infrastructure projects to continue.
-As such, Egypt scores 49.7 out of 100 in our RRIs for the region.
+As such, Egypt's score continues to improve, reaching 50.8 out of 100 in our RRIs this quarter.